Aveglia/vAMPirus/README.md

 NOTE => This is a more brief overview of how to install and set up vAMPirus, for more detail see the wiki.

 ## Contact/support:

 If you have a feature request or any feedback/questions, feel free to email vAMPirusHelp@gmail.com or you can open an Issue on GitHub.

 # Getting started

 ## Quick order of operations

-    1. Clone vAMPirus from github  -  `git clone https://github.com/Aveglia/vAMPirus.git`
+    1. Clone vAMPirus from github
-    2. Execute the vampirus_startup.sh script to install dependencies and any databases specified - `cd ./vAMPirus; bash vampirus_startup.sh -h`
+    2. Execute the vampirus_startup.sh script to install dependencies and any databases specified
     3. Test installation with supplied test dataset
     5. Launch the DataCheck pipeline with your dataset and adjust parameters if necessary
     6. Launch the Analyze pipeline with your dataset